 Along with depression, anxiety is the most common mental health problem affecting the population of Ireland and Europe today.
 Anxiety is a common feeling experienced by everyone.
-Anyone of us, irrespective of age, gender or background can be affected.
+Anyone of us, regardless of age or gender can be affected.

 From my own experiences with anxiety, I would like to share some things that I have found helpful for whenever I feel anxious.
 Below are 4 simple things you can do to help with your anxiety.

 Breathing is the best way to stop or prevent a panic or anxiety attack.
-What you might not know is that focusing on your breathing is an excellent way to calm yourself.
-If you don’t breathe properly, you will only exacerbate the attack.
+Focusing on your breathing is an excellent way to calm yourself.
+If you don’t breathe properly, you will only intensify the attack.

 The 4-7-8 breathing technique, in my opinion, is one of the best breathing techniques in order to help with anxiety.
 The breathing exercise forces the mind and body to focus on regulating the breath and is a very helpful exercise if you’re experiencing restlessness at night due to anxiety or worries that occurred during the day.